Uvez/Cypress_tests/README.md

 ## Running `task.html` as localhost and update the localhost in env file ##
 To run `task.html` as host.
 Follow the below steps
-* Run the following command in cmd where `task.html` is stored in the directory.
+* Run the following below command in cmd where `task.html` is stored in the directory.

     `serve`

 * Verify and check the localhost e.g which port it is being executed.